Is the M6 Toll Motorway free at night and at the weekend?

 What is the M6 Toll Road and where is it?

-The road, also known as the Midland Expressway, is 27 miles long and bypasses Birmingham and surrounding cities in the midlands.
+The road, also known as the Midland Expressway, is 27 miles long and bypasses Birmingham and surrounding cities in the Midlands.
 It also allows drivers travelling from the south east to bypass the busy intersection with the M5.

 Is the M6 Toll Road free on Christmas Day, New Year's Day and other bank holidays in England?